maubers/emily_yeppers/README.md

 This model was trained from r/shittyaskreddit and the post history of certain users.

-The bot uses OpenAI's GPT-2 model for generating responses.
 The responses are formatted and checked against a blacklist of unwanted words.

  ## Files